How does the voluntary & community sector flourish if it can't fund the 'ugly' stuff?

 I have seen first-hand private sponsors fund or donate a mini-bus but never once seen them contribute a years’ worth of insurance or petrol.
 I have watched a group of employees paint a community centre but never seen people fundraise to pay the centre manager’s salary for a year.

 It continues to be hard to secure funding for core costs.
 Trusts and foundations like Tudor Trust and Henry Smith do what they can but from my experience as a funding adviser they seem incredibly oversubscribed.
 With less and less statutory funding available and increased pressure on the voluntary and community sector to deliver services for those most in need, I cannot see this easing yet without the core costs these services are at serious risk.

 So is it the fault of funders or is it that the sector is becoming too reliant on grant funding?
 There is no easy answer to this.
 A key fact is that a large percentage of the voluntary and community sector are concerned about their future.
-Keeping the lights on and delivering for communities in need will be a challenge for many voluntary and community groups in 2016.
+Keeping the lights on and delivering for communities in need will be a challenge for many voluntary and community groups in 2016 and beyond.